lsst-sqre/sqr-107/index.md

 ### 7.2 Database Roles

-The current design grants the felis-updater job full access to the tap_schema database.
+The current design grants Repertoire's felis-updater job full access to the tap_schema database.
 We should probably consider two roles here, a **reader role** used by the TAP service and a **writer role** used by the felis-updater job with full CRUD permissions on the tap_schema tables.
+Repertoire also needs read access to tap_schema to query the versions table and construct service discovery responses.

 ---